AddPay/addpay-php-sdk/README.md

   - Return services from cache-store with low ttl in scenarios where a user might be oblivious to throttling
 - Add Public Meta API
 - Add Private API

+## Contributing
+Create a pull reqest at any point.
+Do not suggest an addition or make a request for change in writing, just do it and submit a pull request.
+I will ignore any messages doing otherwise.